 Website crash / Technical snags

-Shopping cart abandonment is an after-effect of casual browsing too, according to a study conducted by WorldPay.
-The Baymard Institute seconds it with jaw-dropping stats from a latest study - 58.6% of US online shoppers have abandoned a cart because of ‘just browsing’ Another reason that was closely related is ‘not ready to buy’.
+You might be banging your head as to why customers abandon shopping cart, sometimes the reason might be to hard to believe, casual browsing, according to a study conducted by WorldPay.
+The Baymard Institute seconds it with jaw-dropping stats from the latest study – 58.6% of US online shoppers have abandoned a cart because of ‘just browsing’ Another reason that was closely related is ‘not ready to buy.

 There is nothing to wonder here.
 In this age of the internet, people either get themselves involved socially via social media or loners like me prefer to simply check out some products from eCommerce stores.
 You would have done this too, right?

 Information is what keeps the internet running and information consists of data.
 Customer data is meant to be kept confidential and it is to be put into practice.